Logistics Analysts

 High School

-Logistics analysts must have good business management skills and the ability to communicate clearly with a variety of people.
-Take classes in math, business, English, and computers.
+Logistics analysts must have good business management, financial, and analytical skills and the ability to communicate clearly with a variety of people.
+To develop these skills, take classes in math, business, English, and computer science (especially advanced artificial intelligence).
+Some high schools—in cooperation with community or technical colleges—offer coursework in logistics and supply chain management.

 Postsecondary Education

-Most companies prefer to hire logisticis analysts with a bachelors degree in supply chain management, business, or systems engineering.
-Bachelor degree coursework usually covers operations and database management, systems dynamics, and logistics, as well as accounting, and English.
+Most companies prefer to hire logistics analysts who have a bachelors degree in supply chain management, business, or systems engineering.
+Bachelor degree coursework usually covers operations and database management, systems dynamics, and logistics, as well as accounting and English.
 Computer classes are also essential as logistics analysts use various software and technologies, such as radio-frequency identification, to conduct their work.
 Classes in marketing and product development may also be useful.

 Certification, Licensing, and Special Requirements